Age: 21 years old Tutorial Group: Group 4 LECTURER: Dr. Zaini binti Amir

 Being adventuresome, you climb down the side of the cliff to get a closer look at the river from water level.
 Soon you are standing on an outcropping directly below where you stood on the cliff top.
 Water is splashing close to your feet as it pounds against the cliff.
 To your right you can see the river flowing towards you and your view is curtailed about a half mile upstream where the river takes a slight curve.
 All you see at that curve is forestland.
 No farmland.

-To your left all you see is rumbling water and the spray that comes from the river splashing into
+To your left all you see is rumbling water and the spray that comes from the river splashing into the cliff.
+The city that you saw up top is nowhere in sight; only the rolling water.

 Perspective!
 Descriptions present images from a certain perspective.
 The reader, then, needs to adopt a perspective in order to see the described scene as vividly as possible.
 From the cliff, you had a grand view to your right and a grand view to your left.
 At the water's level, you had very little that you could see to your left.
 Your perspective had changed significantly.